macOS: Things to do after installation (Apps, Settings, and Tweaks)

 • Deactivate Ask to join hotspots

-• Advanced: no changes, remove unnecessary Wi-Fi networks
+• Advanced: no changes (all administrator authorisation settings are turned off) and I remove unnecessary Wi-Fi networks

 Bluetooth

-• For Air Pods: Change Connect to this Mac to When last connected to this Mac
+• For Air Pods: Click on the circle i and change Connect to this Mac to When last connected to this Mac.

 Network

-I add two locations (under the three dots): one for Home and one for Work.
-I remove unnecessary services, rename them and add IP configurations if there are any.
+I add two locations (under the three dots): one called Zuhause (my home network) and Tübingen (my work network).
+I remove unnecessary services in the relevant locations, rename them and add IP configurations if there are any.
 The two locations are then available in the top left Apple menu.
+Firewall is inactive.

 VPN